voxsim/knowledge/web/http-request-methods.md

 HTTP defines a set of request methods to indicate the desired action to be performed for a given resource.
 Although they can also be nouns, these request methods are sometimes referred to as HTTP verbs.
 Each of them implements a different semantic, but some common features are shared by a group of them: e.g. a request method can be safe, idempotent, or cacheable.

+## Safe Methods

+Request methods are considered "safe" if their defined semantics are essentially read-only; i.e., the client does not request, and does not expect, any state change on the origin server as a result of applying a safe method to a target resource.
+Likewise, reasonable use of a safe method is not expected to cause any harm, loss of property, or unusual burden on the origin server.

+## Idempotent Methods
+ A request method is considered "idempotent" if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
+Of the request methods defined by this specification, PUT, DELETE, and safe request methods are idempotent.

+## Cachable Methods
+Request methods can be defined as "cacheable" to indicate that responses to them are allowed to be stored for future reuse

 ## GET
 The GET method requests a representation of the specified resource.
 Requests using GET should only retrieve data.
 - Request has body	No